 The Malcolm Deas Fund has been with much excitement from former students and friends of the Latin American Centre, and in particular from those who were supervised by Malcolm Deas.
-Below is a list of projects so far supported by the fund, with the budget of each project given.
+Below is a list of projects so far supported by the fund.
 None of this would have been possible without the support of former students and Fellows of the Latin American Centre.

 Conference "Colombia after the Peace Accords: New Challenges, New Paths Forward from a Multidisciplinary Perspective" and it is really innovative because it combines: (a) interventions by two well-known Colombians, a policymaker (Mariana Escobar) and an academic and civil society leader (Jorge Restrepo); and (b) research presentations from our doctoral students and other doctoral students in the UK.

 For over half a century, Colombia has been entangled in a bitter civil war between the Colombian government and the FARC.
 This project seeks to understand why, when, and how armed revolutionary leftists (in this case the FARC) speak out about their engagement in past violence?
 What impact do these confessions have on Colombia’s society emerging from atrocity and attempting to build strong human rights cultures?

 There are three key impacts: 1) training a Colombian MPhil student in research methods and co-authoring a publication; 2) allowing the LAC to participate in the important peace process underway in the country; and 3) creating a neutral space for Colombian academics to discuss the role of the left in the establishment of peace in the country.

 Adriana Unzueta, Johanna Andrango and Sebastian Cajias, MSc Latin American Studies